Questions or Complaints?

 When an audiovisual media service is registered with the Dutch Media Authority and offers content in other European countries, a citizen from the other European countries can file a complaint at the Dutch Media Authority.
 For example, when you are a Polish or a French citizen you can file a complaint about the Polish or French Netflix catalogue at the Dutch Media Authority.
 It is not possible to file a complaint about the US Netflix catalogue since as a consequence of the Audiovisual Media Services (AVMS) Directive the Dutch Media Authority is only competent for catalogues targeting countries belonging to the European Economic Area (EEA, which are the EU countries, Norway, Iceland and Liechtenstein).

-Although our supervision is formally limited to the catalogues targeting these EEA countries, we continue to also supervise the Netflix catalogue aimed at the UK.
-This is based on a temporary arrangement following Brexit and is likely to end as soon as a new domestic law will grant Ofcom also jurisdiction over on-demand media services targeting the UK from abroad.
+Although our supervision is formally limited to the catalogues targeting these EEA countries, following Brexit we have agreed with Ofcom that we will continue our oversight of Netflix in the UK.
+This is intended as a temporary arrangement, underpinned by close contact and cooperation between the Dutch Media Authority and Ofcom, pending any change to UK domestic law which might grant Ofcom jurisdiction over on-demand media services targeting the UK from abroad.

 Q: What type of complaints can I submit to the Dutch Media Authority?